aditya123473892/wagtail/Google-Summer-of-Code.md

 - Improve the quality of results for the existing PostgreSQL search backend
 - Add support for SQLite and MySQL search into Wagtail core

+### Bulk admin actions
+#### Summary
+Enable bulk actions in a variety of Wagtail administrative interfaces

+**Implementation**
+- Allow performing common tasks (such as delete, publish etc) in bulk for Wagtail Pages, Images and Documents
+- Provide an extension mechanism that will enable developers to provide custom actions

+**Skills**
+- Django, Python and front-end

+**Mentors**
+Karl Hobley

+**Aims**

+To enhance the Wagtail administrative interface